6 secrets to making super healthy salads taste great

 I have a great disdain for dry, whitish-sheen whole baby carrots casually plopped onto my salad or lying helplessly neglected at a poorly maintained salad bar.
 However, carrots are extremely nutritious and an excellent source of beta carotene, the plant's precursor to Vitamin A. Here's how to keep a carrot's flavor, texture and nutritional value at its peak.

 Let's face it, if you live in most areas of the world, you don't get fresh tomatoes very often.
 Instead of paying top dollar for out of season tomatoes, why not substitute tomatoes with these other ingredients that are also good sources of antioxidants, vitamins, and minerals?

 Find that cucumbers are hard to digest?
 Just peel them!
 You still get nutritional benefit from the seeds and viscous fiber inside.
 Or if you just want something a little different - something moist and gently crispy with a little bite - try:

 We like the crunchiness of croutons but bemoan the lack of texture and flavor of the lifeless, low-fat croutons on the market.
 These simple substitutions will help you increase your fiber intake and possibly lower sodium.

 We typically think of salad dressing as the glue that binds everything together in the salad, but we also rely on it for flavor.
 Try tricking your taste buds into accepting these subs which will give you more nutrients for the calories compared to standard salad dressings.

-Have your own substitution ideas for salads?
+Have your own salad ingredient ideas for super healthy salads?
 We would love to read them.
 Please post comments!